 Buying Guide for the Best Belt Drive Turntable

-Speed OptionsTurntables typically offer different speed settings to accommodate various types of records.
-The most common speeds are 33 1/3 RPM (revolutions per minute) for LPs and 45 RPM for singles.
-Some turntables also offer 78 RPM for older shellac records.
+Speed SettingsTurntables typically offer speed settings of 33 1/3 RPM and 45 RPM, which correspond to the playback speeds of most vinyl records.
+Some turntables also offer 78 RPM for older records.
 It's important to choose a turntable that supports the speeds of the records you own.
-If you have a diverse collection, look for a turntable with multiple speed options.
-If you primarily listen to LPs, a turntable with just 33 1/3 and 45 RPM settings will suffice.
+If you have a diverse collection, ensure your turntable can accommodate all necessary speeds.

 FAQ